Electric car jargon explained: from AC to ZEV

 Miles per kWh

 Miles per kilowatt-hour (kWh) is the electric equivalent of miles per gallon (mpg) in petrol or diesel cars.
-It tells you the distance you can expect your electric car to travel for every kilowatt-hour of energy consumed.
+It tells you the distance you can expect your electric car to travel for every kilowatt-hour of energy it consumes.

 Plug-in Car Grant